 Based on the application, North America's flexible packaging for cleanroom market is segmented into electronics, aerospace, medical devices, pharmaceutical, automotive, and others.
 Apart from the above-mentioned industries, cleanroom packaging is also used in Lifesciences, optics, military, and food and beverage industries.

-Cumulatively, the pharmaceuticals and medical devices segments hold a significant share in the North America flexible packaging for cleanroom market.
-The demand for pharmaceutical products is growing with the increasing prevalence of various chronic diseases, the number of surgeries, and the growing adoption of medical devices.
+Cumulatively, the pharmaceuticals and medical devices segments hold significant share in the North America flexible packaging for cleanroom market.
+The demand for pharmaceutical products is growing with the increasing prevalence of various chronic diseases, number of surgeries, and growing adoption of medical devices.
 In 2017, North America accounted for 48.1% of world pharmaceutical sales, as per the European Federation of Pharmaceutical Industries and Associations (EFPIA).
 However, political instability between the U.S. and China continues to hamper the growth of the pharmaceutical industry as more than 80% of the pharmaceutical products in the U.S are manufactured in China.

 Syringes, tubing, pen needles, drapes, gowns, IV sets, and surgical instruments are some of the medical devices that are required to be protected from the external environment before usage wherein flexible packaging plays a key role in providing adequate protection to such devices.
 With each passing year, North America is witnessing significant growth in the overall number of surgeries being performed.
 As per the National Health Statistics, around 48.3 million surgical and non-surgical procedures were performed in the U.S., further driving the market growth.